gkffzs/CEID/README.md

 ## CEID Repository
-Current repository will include several projects, scripts and programs that I've written as an undergraduate student of the [Computer Engineering & Informatics Department](https://www.ceid.upatras.gr/) (CEID) at the [University of Patras](http://www.upatras.gr/).
-All descriptions will be in English, though some comments, reports or assignments may be in Greek.
+Current repository includes several projects, scripts and programs that I've written (myself and in collaboration) as an undergraduate student of the [Computer Engineering & Informatics Department](https://www.ceid.upatras.gr/) (CEID) at the [University of Patras](http://www.upatras.gr/).
+All descriptions will be in English, although some comments and most reports or assignments may be in Greek.
 In general, there will be many updates.

 #### List of courses
 The following list is not an exhaustive list, rather a list of selected projects and assignments for some courses of